 2. Shoot in different light

 You could also shoot and capture silhouettes such as seen below.
-This is where the light parts of the image is exposed for whilst the darks are not.
+This is where the light parts of the image are exposed whilst the darks are not.

 3. Capture the main attractions